Employability Skills Unlock Opportunity

 • Tolerance for Frustration: Showcasing resilience and the ability to persist through setbacks, without frustration, stress or by disengaging altogether.

 Truelove said the school system continues to be an outstanding partner.
 They organized teacher externships for everyone from Pre-K teachers to high school teachers.
-It helped connect classroom learning to real world acticities.
+It helped connect classroom learning to real world activities.
 It also helped to ensure the teachers feel supported and understand how much the business community values the work they do.

 “We went from a handful of kids employed at Walmart to having 62 kids employed across all of our priority industry sectors,” Truelove said.
 “We went from an average hourly pay of $7.25 an hour to $13.05 an hour because they were able to see an improvement in those skills.”